-- a) The color scheme used here associates modes of action into broad categories based on the physiological functions affected, as an aid to understanding symptomology, speed of action and other properties of the insecticides, and not for any resistance management purpose.
-Rotations for resistance management should be based only on the numbered mode of action groups. - b) Inclusion of an insecticidal agent in the classification above does not necessarily signify regulatory approval. - c) MoA assignments will usually involve identification of the target protein responsible for the biological effect, although groupings can be made where insecticidal agents share distinctive physiological effects and are structurally related. - d) Groups 26 and 27 are unassigned at this time and have therefore been omitted from the table. - e) An insecticidal agent with an unknown or controversial MoA or an unknown mode of toxicity will be held in group 'UN' or 'UNB', 'UNE', 'UNF', 'UNP', UNV as applicable until evidence becomes available to enable assignment to a more appropriate MoA class. - f) Actives in groups marked with an asterisk are thought not to share a common target site and therefore may be freely rotated with each other unless there is reason to expect cross-resistance.
+- a) The color scheme used associates modes of action into broad categories based on the physiological functions affected, as an aid to understanding symptomology, speed of action and other properties of the insecticides, and not for any resistance management purpose.
+Rotations for resistance management should be based only on the numbered mode of action groups. - b) Inclusion of an insecticidal agent in the classification above does not necessarily signify regulatory approval. - c) MoA assignments will usually involve identification of the target protein responsible for the biological effect, although groupings can be made where insecticidal agents share distinctive physiological effects and are structurally related. - d) Groups 26 and 27 are unassigned at this time and have therefore been omitted from the table. - e) An insecticidal agent with an unknown or controversial MoA or an unknown mode of toxicity will be held in group 'UN' or 'UNB', 'UNE', 'UNF', 'UNM', 'UNP', UNV as applicable until evidence becomes available to enable assignment to a more appropriate MoA class. - f) Actives in groups marked with an asterisk are thought not to share a common target site and therefore may be freely rotated with each other unless there is reason to expect cross-resistance.
 These groups are 8, 13, UN, UNB, UNE, UNF, UNM, UNP and UNV. - g) Different baculoviruses that target different insect orders may be used together without compromising their resistance management.
 Rotation between certain specific baculoviruses may provide resistance management benefits for some pests.
-Consult product-specific recommendations. - h) While there is strong evidence that Bifenazate acts on the Qo site of Mitochondrial Complex III and some Bifenazate resistance mutations confer cross-resistance to acequinocyl, the sites of action of Fluacrypyrim and Hydramethylnon have not been determined.
+Consult product-specific recommendations. - h) While there is strong evidence that Bifenazate acts on the Qo site of Mitochondrial Complex III and some Bifenazate resistance mutations confer cross-resistance to acequinocyl, the sites of action of Fluacrypyrim and Hydramethylnon have not been determined. - i) Because of documented cross-resistance between dicofol, bromopropylate and abamectin, these active ingredients should not be rotated after each other in an IRM program.